Japan vows to improve border checks, bail after Ghosn flight

 “We are aware of the criticisms,” Mori said, referring to human rights advocates’ descriptions of Japan’s legal system as “hostage justice.”

-Ghosn and others say Japan’s system takes too long and is inhumane.
+Ghosn and others say Japan’s system is too slow and is inhumane.
 Ghosn was banned from meeting with his wife while out on bail.
-Preparing for his trial has taken about a year, and a date has not been set.
+Preparing for his trial has taken more than a year, and a date has not been set.
 Ghosn was detained, twice, for a total of 130 days before he was released on bail a second time.

 Mori said each nation has its own judicial system and arrests are rarer in Japan than in other countries, suggesting arrests are made only when the authorities are fairly confident they have a case.